mbr/simplekv/docs/index.rst

    :members: __contains__, __iter__, delete, get, get_file, iter_keys, keys,
              open, put, put_file

-In addition to that, an extended base class is available that provides an extra method to support URL generation:
+In addition to that, a mixin class is available for backends that provide a method to support URL generation:

+.. autoclass:: simplekv.UrlMixin
+   :members: url_for

 .. autoclass:: simplekv.UrlKeyValueStore
-   :members: url_for
+   :members:

 .. autodata:: simplekv.VALID_KEY_REGEXP